eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

   </div>
   <div class="future">

+**Future Work:**

-No more test frameworks should be written, and the focus should be on consolidating the existing ones.
+Writing any new test frameworks will be counter-productive at this point.
+Work should focus on consolidating the existing ones.

   </div>
 </div>